How to set up your WiFi

 Update your firmware

-Providers including BT, Virgin Media and TalkTalk all sell a range of devices that can improve the reach of your wifi network.
+Providers including BT, Virgin Media and TalkTalk all sell a range of devices that can improve the reach and quality of your wifi network.
 Wifi extenders take your existing wifi signal and re-broadcast it, helping it reach the furthest corners of your home.
 There are also powerline adapters, which use your home's electrical wiring to transmit your broadband signal from one plug socket to another.
-Mesh networks comprise multiple (at least three) nodes dotted around your home – each broadcasts the same signal simultaneously, giving you a stronger network.
+Mesh networks comprise multiple (at least three) nodes (as offered by Virgin Media with its WiFi Pods, and BT with its Complete Wi-Fi Discs) dotted around your home – each broadcasting the same signal simultaneously, giving you a stronger network.

 Use a wired connection